FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 The outcome of the annotation campaign was 51,684 clips considered valid for the dataset, that is, with at least one ``Present" label.
 All the ``Present” labels amount to 59,981, all of them being the result of inter-annotator agreement, except 3390 which include labels with: \textit{i)} only one PP rating and one PNP rating (and nothing else).
 This can be considered inter-annotator agreement at the ``Present” level; \textit{ii)} only one PP rating (and nothing else); \textit{iii)} only one PNP rating (and nothing else).
 The two latter do not meet our definition of ground truth and could be more prone to errors, but were still considered to slightly increase the amount of data.
 It must be noted that the set of labels at this point comes from the validation of candidate labels proposed by a simple nomination system, which ultimately relies on the user-provided Freesound tags.
 Hence, it is to be expected that some sound events are not covered by the user-generated tags, or they are not proposed by the nomination system, leading to missing ``Present" labels, a common phenomenon in large sound event datasets \cite{fonseca2020addressing,meire2019impact}.
-That is, the resulting pool of audio clips have human-validated labels albeit potentially incomplete, which is especially harmful in evaluation.
+That is, the resulting pool of audio clips have labels that are mostly correct (estimated at 94.3\% in Sec. \ref{ssec:limit}), albeit potentially incomplete which is problematic in evaluation.
 To address this issue, after splitting the data into development and evaluation sets (Sec. \ref{ssec:split}), the latter is refined using another annotation tool (Sec. \ref{ssec:task_gen}).
+We define \textit{correct} label as a label accompanying an audio clip that accurately identifies a corresponding sound source in the clip.
+We define \textit{complete labels} for an audio clip as the set of labels that identify \textit{all the target} sound sources in the clip as per a predefined vocabulary.